Product Showcase Video Prompts: Hero Shots With Zero Shape Drift

 How to refine

-Start from a high-resolution source render — image-to-video amplifies any blur or compression artifacts.
-Always include “no subject deformation” or “no shape deformation” in the prompt; image-to-video models trade fidelity for motion by default.
-Cap clips at 4–5 seconds.
-The AI product commercial video workflow and AI video motion drift fix recipe cover end-to-end production.
+Start from a high-resolution source render; image-to-video amplifies any blur or compression artifact.
+Always include no subject deformation or no shape deformation in the prompt, because these models trade fidelity for motion by default.
+Cap clips at 4 to 5 seconds.
+If the product still ripples, drop the model’s motion-strength setting before you touch the prompt.
+The AI product commercial video workflow and the AI video motion drift fix recipe cover end-to-end production and recovery.

 Common mistakes

-• High motion strength → product deforms (bottle warps, logo morphs)
+• High motion strength, so the product deforms (bottle warps, logo morphs).
+Lower the slider first.

-• No deformation guard; model bulges curves to add “motion”
+• No deformation guard, so the model bulges curves to fake motion.

-• Mixing two camera moves (push + rotation) — pick one or stitch clips in post
+• Two camera moves in one prompt (push plus rotation); pick one or stitch clips in post.

 FAQ

 Why does the logo wobble even with the guard?
 Logos on curved surfaces always drift first.
-Place the logo on a flat face of the product or remove it from the source and composite it back in post.
+Place the logo on a flat face of the product, or remove it from the source and composite it back in post.
+Seedance 2.0 holds logo identity better than most if you must animate the curved surface directly.

 Can I get a longer hero loop?
-Yes — generate two 4-second clips with the same prompt and crossfade.
-A continuous 8-second generation will usually deform.
+Yes.
+Generate two 4-second clips with the same prompt and crossfade them.
+A single continuous 8-second generation usually deforms, even on models that allow it through extension.

 Is image-to-video safe for packshots in ads?
-It can be, but ad platforms increasingly require disclosure for synthetic media.
+It can be, but ad platforms increasingly require disclosure for synthetic media, and trademark rules apply to AI brand visuals exactly as they do to photography.
 Check the platform’s policy before booking spend.

 Before you publish

 Some ad platforms restrict synthetic product imagery, and trademark rules apply to AI-generated brand visuals just as they do to photography.
-Verify the ad platform’s policy and your brand guidelines before publishing.
-See the disclaimer for the broader note.
+Verify the ad platform’s policy and your brand guidelines first.
+See the disclaimer for the broader note, and Google’s Veo and Runway’s research page for current model capabilities.

 Tags: #Video generation #Product photography